postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 The idea is to set tags in your `BuildAspect` method and to read them from the template implementation.

-Tags can be represented as arbitrary objects (including anonymously typed objects) or as `IReadOnlyDictionary<string,object?>` objects.
-When the tags object does not readily implement the dictionary interface, an accessor implementing the `IReadOnlyDictionary<string,object?>` interface is created, giving access to the object properties through a dictionary.
+Tags can be represented as arbitrary objects (including anonymously typed objects) or as `IReadOnlyDictionary<string, object?>` objects.
+When the tags object does not readily implement the dictionary interface, an accessor implementing the `IReadOnlyDictionary<string, object?>` interface is created, giving access to the object properties through a dictionary.

-For instance, the anonymous object `new { A = 5, B = "x", C = builder.Target.DeclaringType }` defines three tags arbitrarly named `A`, `B` and `C`.
+For instance, the anonymous object `new { A = 5, B = "x", C = builder.Target.DeclaringType }` defines three tags arbitrarily named `A`, `B`, and `C`.

 There are two ways to add tags from the `BuildAspect` method:

-* by passing an argument to the `tags` parameter of the advise method, or
+* by passing an argument to the `tags` parameter of the advice method, or
 * by setting the <xref:Metalama.Framework.Aspects.IAspectBuilder.Tags?text=IAspectBuilder.Tags> property at any moment in the `BuildAspect` method (even after the advice method has been called).

-When you use both ways at the same time, the tags will be merged in a single dictionary.
+When you use both ways at the same time, the tags will be merged into a single dictionary.

 In your template implementation, you can read the tags by calling the <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> API, which returns an <xref:Metalama.Framework.Aspects.IObjectReader>.
 This interface derives from `IReadOnlyDictionary<string,object?>`.
 For instance, you would use the `meta.Tags["A"]` expression to access the tag named `A` that you defined in the previous step.

 The <xref:Metalama.Framework.Aspects.IObjectReader> interface has an additional property <xref:Metalama.Framework.Aspects.IObjectReader.Source> that exposes the original object, not flattened as a dictionary.

 ### Example: Tags passed as an argument